 Another broad style of photography is still life photography, taking pictures in a studio of a manufactured scene in order to look as good as possible.
 Although still life photography sometimes includes living things such as plants, I’m putting it under the “manmade objects” category because it can include almost anything.
 Some of the most interesting still life images I’ve seen are of seemingly boring objects like silverware and office supplies.

-The last type of photography in this list is also one of the most popular: architectural photography, including cityscapes and other details of buildings and construction.
-In many ways, architecture is like “urban landscape” photography, with practitioners of both genres often using tripods and careful post-processing techniques to accentuate their subject as best as possible.
+The next type of photography on this list is also one of the most popular: architectural photography, including cityscapes and other details of buildings and construction.
+In many ways, architectural photography is like landscape photography, with practitioners of both genres often using tripods and careful post-processing techniques to accentuate their subject as best as possible.
 However, architectural photography has the added difficulty of dealing with straight lines – not an easy task if you want to avoid a skewed or tilted look in the final photo.

 Other Types of Photography